-Public Practice Certificate

-Public Practice Entity

-means any entity a substantial proportion of the business activity of which is the provision of Public Accounting Services.

-Public Practice Program

-means the professional licentiate education program required to be successfully completed in the manner specified in the Professional Schedules or otherwise from time to time by the Board as a condition of a Member being granted a Public Practice Certificate.

-Quality Assurance

-means the program of periodic peer review of professional practice required to be undertaken by Members holding a Public Practice Certificate in the manner from time to time prescribed by the Board.

-Relevant Complaint

-means a Complaint that is not an Unviable Complaint.

-Retired Membership List

-means the list of retired Members referred to in By-Law 3.1(b)(iv).

-Returning Officer

-means, where the context admits, an Authority (within the meaning of and appointed pursuant to By-Law 6.1) or, if none, the Secretary save in the case of a Divisional Council in respect of which the Returning Officer shall be the Divisional General Manager of the relevant Division unless the Secretary, at the request of the Board, appoints another person.

-Scrutineers

-has the meaning given in By-Law 6.2(d).

-Specialisation

-has the meaning given in By-Law 3.9 and Specialisation List has a corresponding meaning.

-Specialisation Guidelines

-means the guidelines issued by the Board from time to time that are available on CPA Australia's website, that set out the requirements to apply for and obtain permission to use and continue to use a Specialisation.

-Structural Profile

-in respect of an Approved Practice Entity, means a profile which includes the following information:
+Part 9 of these By-Laws be taken to have provided those services.
+Public Practice Certificate means a certificate issued pursuant to By-Law 9.4 permitting a Member to provide Public Accounting Services.
+Public Practice Entity means any entity a substantial proportion of the business activity of which is the provision of Public Accounting Services.
+Public Practice Program means the professional licentiate education program required to be successfully completed in the manner specified in the Professional Schedules or otherwise from time to time by the Board as a condition of a Member being granted a Public Practice Certificate.
+Quality Assurance when referred to in these By-Laws will be called "Quality Review" and means the program of periodic peer review of professional practice required to be undertaken by Members holding a Public Practice Certificate in the manner from time to time prescribed by the Board.
+Quality Review Prescribed Timeframe means the timeframe prescribed by CPA Australia based on bi- annual cycles in which a Quality Review must be completed unless the timeframe in a particular instance has been changed by the General Manager Public Practice in which case it will be the changed time frame in that particular instance.
+Relevant Complaint means a Complaint that is not an Unviable Complaint.
+Retired Membership List means the list of retired Members referred to in By-Law 3.1(b)(iv).
+Returning Officer means, where the context admits, an Authority (within the meaning of and appointed pursuant to By-Law 6.1) or, if none, the Secretary save in the case of a Divisional Council in respect of which the Returning Officer shall be the Divisional General Manager of the relevant Division unless the Secretary, at the request of the Board, appoints another person.
+Scrutineers has the meaning given in By-Law 6.2(d).
+Specialisation has the meaning given in By-Law 3.9 and Specialisation List has a corresponding meaning.
+Specialisation Guidelines means the guidelines issued by the Board from time to time that are available on CPA Australia's website, that set out the requirements to apply for and obtain permission to use and continue to use a Specialisation.
+Structural Profile in respect of an Approved Practice Entity, means a profile which includes the following information: (a) the addresses of all places at or from which Public Accounting Services are provided by the Approved Practice

-- (a) the addresses of all places at or from which Public Accounting Services are provided by the Approved Practice Entity; - (b) names of all Members Affiliated with the Approved Practice Entity and details of the relationship between such Members and the Approved Practice Entity; - (c) names and respective tertiary qualifications of all non-Members Affiliated with the Approved Practice Entity and details of the relationship between such non-Members and the Approved Practice Entity; - (d) if any person who is Affiliated with the Approved Practice exercises Control over the Practice Entity, particulars of the extent and manner by which that person exercises Control over the Approved Practice Entity; - (e) such other particulars that are specified by the Board from time to time; and means an OPT, a Disciplinary Tribunal or an Appeals Tribunal as defined in these By-Laws.
+Entity: (b) names of all Members Affiliated with the Approved Practice Entity and details of the relationship between such Members and the Approved Practice Entity; names and respective tertiary gualifications of all non-(c) Members Affiliated with the Approved Practice Entity and details of the relationship between such non-Members and the Approved Practice Entity; if any person who is Affiliated with the Approved Practice (d) exercises Control over the Practice Entity, particulars of the extent and manner by which that person exercises Control over the Approved Practice Entity; such other particulars that are specified by the Board from (e) time to time; and (f) details of any changes in any of the above.
+Tribunal means an OPT, a Disciplinary Tribunal or an Appeals Tribunal as defined in these By-Laws.
+Unviable Complaint means a Complaint that: (a) concerns a matter occurring more than 5 years prior to the date of the Complaint; or concerns a person who, at the time of receipt of the (b) Complaint, is not a Member; or (c) is unsupportable on the available evidence; or is or at any time becomes one primarily concerning a fee (d)